AuthentiqID/authentiq-docs/docs/integration.md

 # Introduction

+[TBD]

-This page describes how to allow your users to sign in with Authentiq ID on your website in minutes.
+This page explains how to allow your users to sign in with Authentiq ID on your website in minutes.
+It shows how to [use AuthentiqJS with both client and server side applications](#authentiqjs), but also covers how to [use third-party OAuth 2.0 frameworks with Authentiq Connect](#third-party-frameworks).

 Authentiq Connect is compatible with both [OAuth 2.0](http://oauth.net/2/) and [OpenID Connect 1.0 (OIDC)](http://openid.net/), and as such it should feel familiar to anyone having implemented an OAuth 2.0 authorization flow before.
-In case your application already accepts users from other OAuth 2.0 identity providers (such as Google, Facebook, …), it should be trivial to enable Authentiq ID as another source of verified users using your existing OAuth 2.0 client implementation.
+In case your application already accepts users from other OAuth 2.0 identity providers (such as Google, Facebook, ...), it should be easy to enable Authentiq ID as another source of verified users using your existing OAuth 2.0 client implementation.

 Alternatively, our [native Authentiq Connect SDK](#native-sdk) allows you to implement a rich authentication experience in minutes.
 We recommend this option if you are looking to enhance your registration and sign-in flows, or want to add strong passwordless two-factor authentication to your website.